User Manual – Durst

 Date and Time Filters

-Starting from this version, all filters that involve a date and time information – such as Created, Modified, or user-defined date fields – now allow for the selection of specific times or ranges of time in a particularly user-friendly manner.
+Starting with this version, all filters involving date and time information – such as Created, Modified, or user-defined date fields – now support selecting specific times or time ranges within an intuitive and user-friendly interface.

 The following options are available in a date and time filter: